iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 4 reviews"/>
 </p>

+> I loved this app at first it's very useful as I have fibromyalgia an need to phase my exercise slowly.
+However the app stopped registering my brisk steps and i kept pushing harder to get those brisk mins in, the result was I pushed to hard, then it stopped working.
+At times I walk quickly and it doesn't register other times I walk slowly and it registers.
+This has been demotivating.
+If these issue were fixed it would be a great tool for me<br> :date: __2021-05-09 13:52:48__

+> The app is great 👍<br> :date: __2021-05-09 09:25:08__

+> Good incentive to keep active walking<br> :date: __2021-05-06 21:53:22__

+> Very easy to use and a great indicator of brisk v strolling walking<br> :date: __2021-05-03 09:46:27__

 > Useful to track walking activity which counts towards exercise targets<br> :date: __2021-05-01 18:23:41__